 Software static architecture

-The SDD shall describe the architecture of the software item, as well as the main relationship with the major components identified.
+The SDD shall describe the architecture of the software item, as well as the main relationship between its major components.

 The SDD shall also describe any system state or mode in which the software operates.

 The SDD shall describe the separated mission and configuration data.